-Yes, after I made my first floppy film at the tape event in Nijmegen I kept finding them on flea markets.
-I ended up with a collection of them, including the very high end one with a super zoom lens, which is like the Hasselblad of floppy disk cameras.
-I started to give some away and used them in a couple of my workshops.
-In 2009 I recorded a concert by an eight-bit band from Norway called ‘Next Life’ in WORM.
+Yes, after I made my first floppy film at the tape event in Nijmegen, I kept finding them on flea markets for a few Euros.
+I now have a whole collection of them, including the very high end Mavica FD91 with a stabilized super zoom lens, the Hasselblad or Arri Alexa of floppy disk cameras.
+I started to give some of them away and used them in a couple of my workshops.
+In 2009 I recorded a concert by the Norwegioan eight-bit band Next Life in WORM.
 There's two really great features in all Mavica cameras.
-First of all, they run the floppy drive at double speed.
-They read and write the data faster than the normal computer drive.
-Secondly, they have a built in copy function.
-Because it has a 1.4 megabyte memory buffer you can copy any floppy disk in the camera, not only those recorded with the camera.
-What I did at this concert was that I bought a whole package of floppy disks.
-Once I had recorded my 15 seconds of footage during the concert, I made copies of the floppy and distributed them among the visitors of the concert.
-I call it ‘floppy life cinema’.
-You can actually use the Mavica camera as a performative medium and have this immediate experience by swapping and sharing the floppy disks.
+First, their floppy drives run at double speed.
+They read and write the data twice as fast as a normal computer floppy disk drive.
+Secondly, they have a built in floppy disk copy function.
+The camera has an internal 1.4 megabyte memory buffer which allows you to make copies of any floppy disk inside the camera, not only those recorded with the camera.
+For this concert, I had bought a whole package of floppy disks.
+Once I had recorded my 15 seconds video during the concert, I made copies of the floppy disk on the spot and handed them out to the visitors while the band was still playing.
+I called it ‘Floppy Live Cinema’, paying hommage to the Live Cinema movement started by Martijn van Boven and others at WORM a couple of years earlier.
+So you can use the Mavica camera as a performative medium and have this immediate social experience of swapping and sharing the floppy disks.

 You could say that you still used the floppy cameras as they were intended here.
 However, later you also started to stretch the possibilities of the floppy through compression.
 How did this come about?

-At the time I was really closely affiliated to both the Media Design program at the Piet Zwart Institute and WORM.
-The first and second generation of students that I taught at Piet Zwart founded the moddr_ lab at WORM, which was a kind of a DIY media space.
-Moddr_ had a number of community programs, including a pirate cinema event on the night of the Oscar ceremony.
-The idea was that people brought BitTorrent files, but not downloads, of the Oscar nominated films.
+At the time I was closely affiliated to both the Media Design program at the Piet Zwart Institute and WORM.
+The first and second generation of students that I taught at Piet Zwart Institute founded the moddr_ lab at WORM, a DIY media space.
+Moddr_ ran a number of community programs, including a pirate cinema event on the night of the Oscar ceremony.
+The idea was that people should bring BitTorrent files - not the downloads themselves, only the files with which you can start a BitTorent download -, of the Oscar nominated films.
 I thought: Okay, that's a challenge for me.
-I should try to get all the Oscar nominated films on floppy disk, one film per floppy and full length, not just a few seconds or a few minutes.
+I should try to get all the Oscar nominated films on floppy disks, one film per floppy and at full length, not just a few seconds or a few minutes.

 How did you manage?

-I came up with the idea of using animated GIFs.
-If you have a GIF with a resolution of five by three pixel, and a reduced frame rate, something like four frames per second, you can fit an entire feature length film on a single floppy disk.
+I ended up using animated GIFs.
+If you have a GIF with a resolution of five by three pixel, and a reduced frame rate, something like four frames per second, you can fit an entire feature=length film onto a single floppy disk.
 I did this on this moddr_ film evening; each floppy disk had one of the nominated films on them, including The Wrestler and Slumdog Millionaire.
-In a way, it was a misunderstanding, because I thought everyone had to bring the BitTorrent download and not the BitTorrent file.
-However, it all worked out. moddr_ asked me later to participate with my floppy films in a retrospective exhibition in Brussels at iMAL.
+But actually this was based on a misunderstanding, because I had thought that everyone needed to bring the video downloaded via BitTorrent and not the BitTorrent index file.
+However, this turned out to be a productive misunderstanding. moddr_ later asked me to participate with my floppy films in their retrospective exhibition in Brussels at iMAL.

 What is the legality of these floppy pirate films?
 Did they get you into trouble?